aws/amazon-neptune-jdbc-driver/USAGE.md

 # Amazon Neptune JDBC Driver

 This driver provides read-only JDBC connectivity for the Amazon Neptune service using OpenCypher queries, but does not block write queries.
-If write queries.

 ## Using the Driver